nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-yourself.md

 }
 ```

-Assuming that the input values ​​for the properties `value.day`, `value.month` and `value.year` meet the [validation criteria]({% link _docs_integrate/attribute-values.md %}#birthdate), which means, for example, that the input value for `value.month` is an integer between 1 and 12, the IdentityAttribute is saved as a LocalAttribute.
+Assuming that the input values ​​for the properties `value.day`, `value.month` and `value.year` meet the [validation criteria]({% link _docs_integrate/attribute-values.md %}#birthdate), which means, for example, that the input value for `value.month` is an integer between 1 and 12, the IdentityAttribute is saved as a RepositoryAttribute.
 The components `value.day`, `value.month` and `value.year` can each be understood as an additional simple IdentityAttribute of type [BirthDay]({% link _docs_integrate/attribute-values.md %}#birthday), [BirthMonth]({% link _docs_integrate/attribute-values.md %}#birthmonth) and [BirthYear]({% link _docs_integrate/attribute-values.md %}#birthyear), respectively.
-For this reason, another LocalAttribute is created internally for each of these components before a success response is sent.
+For this reason, another RepositoryAttribute is created internally for each of these components before a success response is sent.

 ### Success response

-When you have successfully created an IdentityAttribute for your Connector, you will receive a success response.
-From the result, you can get the `id` of the corresponding [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) belonging to the IdentityAttribute.
+When you have successfully created an IdentityAttribute for your own Connector, you will receive a success response.
+From the result, you can get the `id` of the corresponding RepositoryAttribute belonging to the IdentityAttribute.
 You will need this `id`, for example, if you want to share the IdentityAttribute with other Identities later, as in the [Integration Example]({% link _docs_integrate/integration-example.md %}).

 ## Create a RelationshipAttribute for yourself